 - 1. Assessment A discussion of the assessment of organizational practices, policies, culture, operations, and structures in relation to: - Siloed departments and functions; - Knowledge, understanding, trust and communication between segments within the City, and between the community and the City; - The work environment and culture of belonging; - Any disparities or issues related to access to services; and - The safety and well-being of the City's residents. - 2.
-Recommendations and Strategies Recommendations and strategies will include: - A statement of agreed upon universal goal, including a public Equity Statement; - Targeted strategies to meet the specific needs of critical segment groups that align and drive towards the universal goal; - Prioritize recommendations and strategies regarding recruitment, hiring, development, promotion and retention, and allocation of resources to support change, among others; - Strategies to foster collaboration, advance equity, and monitor compliance; - Policies/Practices that include Diversity, Equity and Inclusion; and - Training. - 3.
+Recommendations and Strategies Recommendations and strategies will include: - A statement of agreed upon universal goal, including a public Equity Statement; - Targeted strategies to meet the specific needs of critical segment groups that align and drive towards the universal goal; - o Prioritize recommendations and strategies regarding recruitment, hiring, development, promotion and retention, and allocation of resources to support change, among others; - o Strategies to foster collaboration, advance equity, and monitor compliance; - o Policies/Practices that include Diversity, Equity and Inclusion; and - Training. - 3.
 Community Engagement Recommendations will include ways in which to promote transparency, encourage engagement and generate buy-in.
-This section will include steps to ensure community engagement with the Plan, and will suggest and support communications regarding the Plan.
+This section will include steps to ensure community engagement with the Plan, and will suggest and support communications regarding the Plan. - 4.
+Implementation The Plan will include a work plan and timeline for next steps in implementing the Plan.
+It will also include systems and tools to monitor compliance with the Plan, evaluate performance, and make course corrections.